EEPO: Exploration-Enhanced Policy Optimization via Sample-Then-Forget: Reproducibility Statement

 \section{Reproducibility Statement}

 The codebase will be made publicly available upon acceptance.
-All base models and PO benchmarks used in this work are publicly accessible.
+The base models and benchmarks used in this work are publicly accessible.
 All experiments were conducted using NVIDIA A100 80GB GPUs and B200 184G GPUs.